Elite Heat Shield

 Basic heat transfer tells us that the types of heating sources used for fire tubes are commonly flawed.

-When you are trying to heat one area of a fire tube in hopes to heat the entire vessel, it just does not work because carbon steel does not disperse heat.
+When you are trying to heat one area of a fire tube in hopes to heat the entire vessel, it just does not work well because carbon steel does not disperse heat.
 When you have fluid on the other side it makes the heat transfer even more challenging.

 A misconception is that the thicker the heat shield, the longer the fire tube will last.
 This is incorrect because the thicker the steel, the more heat is required to heat the vessel.
 In turn, this will create hot spots in the areas not covered by the shield.

-Something else that is often overlooked is a phenomenon called stack effect.
+Something else that is often overlooked is a phenomenon called "stack effect".
 Simply stated, the colder it is outside and the taller the exhaust stack, the more heat is flowing out of the top of the fire tube stack.
 This can equate to thousands of cubic feet per minute of air, and is like trying to heat your home with all of the windows open.

 Elite Energy took on the task of developing a heat shield that addressed all of the factors.
 What we have produced is a revolutionary approach to fire tube heat shields.
 We have turned the heating mechanism from a direct heat system to a radiating heat system.
 This is the same theory behind modern day boilers.